 Based on characters of bacterial isolates, four consortium design combinations were obtained, coded K1, K2, K3, K4.
-The design of the consortium is carried out compatibility tests to determine the synergy between bacteria.
+The design of the consortium is carried out contained the synergy between bacteria.
 The results of bacterial compatibility tests can be seen in Table 4.